Pelvic Avulsion Fractures in Adults

 What is a pelvic avulsion fracture?

-A pelvic avulsion fracture occurs when a part of the pelvic (hip) bone breaks and tears away.
+A pelvic avulsion fracture occurs when a part of a hip bone breaks and tears away.
 This happens when a muscle or tendon connected to the hip bone suddenly tightens so hard that it pulls off part of the bone.